 • Some SBA loans require a down payment

-If you don’t want to borrow money from a financial institution, you can try crowdfunding, which involves raising money from people interested in supporting your company.
-There are many online crowdfunding platforms (like Kickstarter and Indiegogo), but they usually operate in a similar way.
-You’ll start by registering with one of these websites and setting up a fundraising campaign, which should include a target dollar amount and a deadline for donations.
+If you don’t qualify for traditional financing or want to engage the community, you can try crowdfunding.
+Crowdfunding involves raising money from people interested in supporting your company.
+You’ll start by registering with a crowdfunding site like Kickstarter or Indiegogo.
+Then, you’ll set up a fundraising campaign, which should include a target dollar amount and a deadline for donations.

-It’s also common to incentivize your supporters for their financial support — either with equity (a small stake in your company) or a specific reward (like a sticker or t-shirt).
+It’s also common to incentivize your supporters for their financial support — either with equity (a small stake in your company) or a specific reward like the product you sell or swag.

-Alternatively, you can run a debt-based crowdfunding campaign, where you promise to repay your backers within a predetermined time frame.
+Alternatively, you can run a debt-based crowdfunding campaign, where you essentially get a startup business loan from individual investors.
 Microlender Kiva uses this approach.

 Pros

-• With equity- or reward-based crowdfunding, money doesn’t have to be paid back
+• With equity-, donation- or reward-based crowdfunding, money doesn’t have to be repaid

 • Gives you the opportunity to create early customers and fans of your brand